hulizhen/blogo/README.md

-A lightweight static blog engine built with Go.
+BloGo is a lightweight static blog engine built with Go.